monasca/pr-bot/README.md

 the GitHub API is not on the root domain, as may be the case for GitHub Enterprise.
 If necessary, a `proxy` field can also be set to direct requests to that particular GitHub instance over some HTTP proxy.

+If using the webhook handler, a `secret` value can be generated using the above instructions for generating a random token.
+This value should be provided in the "Secret" field when creating the webhook in GitHub's UI.
+Note that secrets are currently verified only when using Docker deployments; an alternative authentication method is used when deploying to Google Cloud Functions.

 #### HipChat